mortadhaksontini/2048-game/README.md

 # A simple 2048 Clone

-Made this as a practice tutorial for Javascript.
+Made this as a practice for Javascript.

 ## Done
 * Grid created in HTML CSS